- All award types

 Unitec Pacific Progression Scholarships - this scholarship, is to encourage Pacific students who have successfully completed their programme of study at Unitec, to continue their higher education in a new, higher level programme of study.

-Unitec Pacific Academic Excellence Scholarships - this scholarship is for high achieving Pacific learners in undergraduate degrees at Unitec, who are motivated to make a positive difference in society.
+Unitec Pacific Academic Excellence Scholarships - this scholarship is for high achieving Pacific learners in 240 credit or more undergraduate diploma or bachelor degree level programmes, who are motivated to make a positive difference in society.

 Click on the above links for application forms or for more information about each scholarship, or contact the Scholarships Team.

-Financial hardship has been identified by disabled and neuro diverse learners as a barrier to pursuing higher education.
+Financial hardship has been identified by disabled and neurodivergent learners as a barrier to pursuing higher education.
 The financial and additional support that this scholarship offers is intended to help lessen this barrier by helping to support students with education related costs.
-Disabled and neuro diverse students in level 3 to 8 programmes are encouraged to apply.
+Disabled and neurodivergent students in level 3 to 8 programmes are encouraged to apply.

 To apply, you must